 The Dordogne region of France is one of the countries richest and most cultural and it is also blessed with some of the most enjoyable riverside beaches.
-There is something for everyone in this varied landscape, from the rolling vineyards of the Medoc, to the limestone cliffs of the Dordogne valley, all have their attractions.
+There is something for everyone in this varied landscape, from the rolling vineyards of the Medoc to the limestone cliffs of the Dordogne valley, all have their attractions.

 The region is renowned for its rivers and valleys and excellent cuisine.
 Perhaps its greatest asset is that the area remains so un-spoilt and even in the height of summer it can be incredibly peaceful and relaxing.
-In contrast the bustling, sophisticated city of Bordeaux is positively buzzing with activity.
-Most of the time you will want to relax at your Dordogne villa with pool, but it's good to know there is plenty more to enjoy.
+In contrast, the bustling, sophisticated city of Bordeaux is positively buzzing with activity.
+Most of the time you will want to relax at your Dordogne villa with a pool, but it's good to know there is plenty more to enjoy.

 There’s plenty to do for all the family with favourite activities including canoe/kayak descents, visits to prehistoric sights, mountain biking, horse riding and fishing.
 Or simply enjoying the local markets, such as the one at Sarlat, where you can find gems such as foie gras, truffles, walnut oil and excellent claret at very reasonable prices.

-The climate plays a big part in making holidays to this region so enjoyable, as it is generally warm and pleasant most of the time.
+The climate plays a big part in making holidays in this region so enjoyable, as it is generally warm and pleasant most of the time.
 The peak summer months can get quite hot but there is a fair chance there will be some rain, just enough to take the edge of the heat and maintain the greenery.